By Isabella Vaccaro

 “To have won the award for best use of Archival Footage at the CinemaSlam competition meant a lot to us,” Dean said.
 “Often in film school you become the writer, director, producer and every other position on your film that you can't fill.
 But to bring a team together that has passion and talent and no ego issues takes your creativity to the next level.”

-Happy to be Nappy was Che’s very first film, and he said the win gave him the encouragement he needed to follow his passion.
+Happy to be Nappy was Che’s very first film, and she said the win gave her the encouragement she needed to follow her passion.

 Thanks to Talavera’s assignment, the Wolfson archives, and a highly synergetic group of creatives, Happy to be Nappy not only gave us a chance to dance along, but it also confirmed the career goals of these eager graduate students.